lbnmahs/op3-webots/README.md

 ## Launch the simulator, robot and control nodes manually

 The steps below assume that the current working directory is the ROS workspace, i.e.
 `~/robotis_ws`.
+Instead of using the launch file, we will load the nodes manually in different terminal windows.
 In every new terminal make sure that you source both the ros core files and your workspace files.
 If you created aliases, then use those.

 ```bash